LukasWallrich/GoldCoreQuants-old/docs/12-probability.md

 Probabilities can be based on experience and inference.
 I can count how often it rains later in the day when I wake up to a grey sky; if I do that for long enough and calculate the share of days when it rained as a total of all days I observed, this will give me a good guidance regarding the probability of rain.
 Weather forecasting apps do something a bit more sophisticated, but still quite similar.

 Alternatively, we can use a more formal and logical way to find probabilities.
 This involves counting the number of possible outcomes of our procedure, and the number of possible outcomes that would lead to the event we are interested in.
-Probabilities are then expressed as fractions, dividing the number of ways in which our specified event can occure by the total number of outcomes.
+Probabilities are then expressed as fractions, dividing the number of ways in which our specified event can occur by the total number of outcomes.
 For example, the probability of rolling a 3 with a die is $\frac{1}{6}$, as there are 6 possible outcomes, and only one of them results in a three.
 Rolling an even numbers, on the other hand, has a probability of $\frac{3}{6}$ (or $\frac{1}{2}$) as there are now 3 out of 6 possible outcomes that lead to the event we are interested in.

 Over to you - what is the probability of rolling a number smaller than 5?  <select class='solveme' data-answer='["4/6 or 2/3"]'> <option></option> <option>2/6 or 1/3</option> <option>3/6 or 1/2</option> <option>4/6 or 2/3</option></select>